JerilynFranz/python-env-bootstrap/README.rst

 3. It is simply cleaner to not 'dirty up' a developer's environment with every package from every project they've worked on ever used.
 It tries to be a 'good neighbor' by not installing things at all if they already meet the requirements and automatically installing stuff into a virtual environment if they do need stuff installed.
+4. If you make `uv` one of your configured dependencies the script automatically installs it first and then uses `uv` to install everything else much faster than `pip` itself does.

 In some degree it is just a matter of taste.